 Traveling with EHS: Part 1 My Travel Tips & Aires Flex Experience

 Traveling is already intense for most people, but when you have EHS, it’s a whole different game.
 Airports are packed with Wi-Fi, security scanners, and crowds with their Bluetooth gadgets.
 And then there’s the airplane itself—basically a metal tube filled with radiation.
 Fun, right?
+If you’ve ever wondered how to protect yourself from radiation when flying — especially with a sensitive nervous system — this is my honest, lived answer.

 This trip is my first time flying with the Aires Flex (formerly known as Lifetune Flex), and I’m curious to see if it makes a difference.
 I’ll also be testing noise-canceling AirPods on one flight and going without them on another, because while AirPods emit Bluetooth radiation, they also help me manage overstimulation (big amygdala problems!).